OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:21

-“Lord,” Martha said to Jesus, “if You had been here, my brother would not have died.
+“Lord,” Martha said to Jesus, “had You been here, I know my brother would not have died.

 ## John 11:22